 Shredding the expectations formed from Mansum’s smashing 1997 debut “Attack of the Grey Lantern,” this 1998 sophomore release titled “Six” finds the band in a more experimental creation which instantly became a cult classic.
 Now, a deluxe 3 CD and 1 DVD limited special edition of their infectious and audacious “Six” has been remastered from the original master tapes by Jon Astley.
 The compact discs feature the complete album, a disc of demos, rarities and outtakes, plus the B-side album “The Dead Flowers Reject.
-Naturally, it is the DVD which contains the album's first ever 5.1 surround sound mix available in DTS 96kHz / 24-bit and Dolby Digital AC3 by long-time collaborator P-Dub that are so darn enticing.
-Also 2.0 enthusiasts will find a hi-resolution stereo 48kHz / 24-bit LPCM audio version along with the original promotional videos.
+The best part is the DVD which contains the album's first ever 5.1 surround sound mix available in DTS 48kHz / 24-bit and Dolby Digital AC3 by long-time collaborator P-Dub that are so darn enticing.
+Also 2.0 enthusiasts will find a hi-resolution stereo 96kHz / 24-bit LPCM audio version along with the original promotional videos.
 The set contains a 48-page hardback book featuring sleeve notes by journalist and long-time fan Paul Lester, and insights from band member Paul Draper.

 It is the unification of a plethora of ideas integrating elements of Pop, Electronica and Progressive Rock, along with a Tchaikovsky sample interlaced with electronic drums and spooky synth lines that take Six into a new direction.
 Listeners will hear references to religious skepticism, Winnie the Pooh, Marxism, Stanley Kubrick, and spoken word from the legendary fourth Doctor Who, Tom Baker.